onflow/flow/docs/content/fusd/index.md

 Testnet FUSD is not backed by any real USD and is available only for testing purposes.

-To support FUSD on Testnet, use the [standard transactions and scripts](/fusd/transactions) with the Testnet contract addresses.
+To add FUSD to your app on Testnet, use the [standard transactions and scripts](/fusd/transactions) with the Testnet contract addresses.

 ### FUSD on Flow Mainnet

 FUSD is made available on Mainnet through [several providers](/fusd/providers/#mainnet).

-To support FUSD on Mainnet, use the [standard transactions and scripts](/fusd/transactions) with the Mainnet contract addresses.
+To add FUSD to your app on Mainnet, use the [standard transactions and scripts](/fusd/transactions) with the Mainnet contract addresses.

 ## FAQs